Fisioterapia en Salud Mental - España

 Applicants should have obtained a Bachelor's degree in Physiotherapy, English oral and written skills might be required.

 After completion of the study program, the student will have acquired the following learning outcomes, defined as knowledge, skills and general competence:

 3.8.
 Mandatory attendance requirement

-Full attendance at the campus learning periods at Almeria Campus (100%) is mandatory because the working methods in the programme are based on floor-work with movement sessions, group work, dialogue and discussion, which draw on the professional experience and academic qualifications of the students.
+Full attendance at the online blocks learning periods (100%) is mandatory because the working methods in the programme are based on floor-work with movement sessions, group work, dialogue and discussion, which draw on the professional experience and academic qualifications of the students.
 Without students' attendance the learning outcome of the programme is not achieved.
+The specific dates are published above, Monday-Friday 13:00 – 17:00.
+In addition, there will be five seminars of 2-3 days each during the year.
+Attendance to these seminars is not mandatory, however we strongly recommend to attend them.

 In cases where non-attendance is beyond the student’s control, for example documented illness, non-attendance up to 20% might be tolerated under special circumstances.
 Non-attendance must be compensated as agreed with the program lecturers.